The catcher of the lie Ted Warshafsky on community, Ralph Nader and getting the motherf---ers to fess up

 Warshafsky, lead attorney on the case, often commuted between Milwaukee and Wichita, Kan., for the trial.
 "Ted would call me every night and say, ‘This is the next witness.
 What can we do to him?"
 Harding would find the relevant files and background and feed it to his partner.
 "We could disarm any expert," Harding says.

-Warshafsky still comes into the office five days a week.
 "I still think I have the ability to analyze complex cases and point them in the right direction.
-I immodestly think I don't know anybody better in this office to cross-examine adverse witnesses, particularly technical adverse witnesses," he says.
+I immodestly think I don't know anybody better in this office to cross-examine adverse witnesses, particularly technical adverse witnesses," Warshafsky says.
 "If I have a talent, it's getting those motherfuckers—that's spelled with a small ‘m'—to fess up to the truth.
 There are some people who are such good liars, and there are some people who are such good catchers, and I think I have that [latter] talent."

-While Warshafsky is inspired to continue working, he hopes to pass along his knowledge and skills.
+While Warshafsky was inspired to continue working, he hoped to pass along his knowledge and skills.
 "I do recognize that I'm not immortal.
 I think it's unfair," he adds jokingly.
 "If there were a just God, I would be immortal because how would the world get by without me?"

 McCarthy/Bond in '68

-Warshafsky was drawn to McCarthy's support of civil rights, his advocacy for the working class and, most important, his position against the war in Vietnam.
+Warshafsky was drawn to McCarthy's support of civil rights, his advocacy for the working class and, most importantly, his position against the war in Vietnam.
 "I was very impressed with him," Warshafsky says.
-"There were a group of us who wanted to get a candidate to run against Johnson on the war issue."
+"There was a group of us who wanted to get a candidate to run against Johnson on the war issue."

 In Chicago, Warshafsky found himself immersed in the chaos, tension, and mistrust among politicians and protesters.
 Phone lines to many delegations were mysteriously cut off and the hotel rooms of several McCarthy staff members and supporters were raided.
 "The authorities burst in and looked around the rooms.
 They didn't hit or hurt anyone.
 They just pushed people aside," he says.
 "They just went through the place, though I don't know what they were looking for."